ansible-network/vyos/docs/config_manager/load.md

 The `config_manager/load` function also provides support for replacing the current configuration on a device.

-In order to replace the configuration, the function as before but adds the value `replace: yes` to the playbook to indicate that the configuration should be replace.
+In order to replace the configuration, write the function as before but add the value `config_manager_replace: yes` to the playbook to indicate that the configuration should be replaced.

 Note: Take caution when doing configuration replace that you do not inadvertantly replace your access to the device.